Connection vs Convincing: The Key to Deeper Relationships

 The Art of Genuine Connection

-So how do we shift from convincing to connecting?
-It's simpler than you might think, though it takes practice:
+How do we shift from convincing to connecting?
+It's simpler than you think, though it takes practice:

-1. Listen more than you speak – aim for a 2:1 ratio at minimum
+1. Listen more than you speak – aim for a 2:1 ratio minimum

 3. Resist the urge to pivot conversations back to yourself